We only recommend services we believe in. When you click some links on our site we may earn a commission at no extra cost to you. Learn more.

 youtube tv

-YouTube TV has over 85 live channels for $72.99/mo, plus a similar a la carte section to Sling TV, though much smaller.
+YouTube TV has over 85 live channels for $72.99/month, plus a similar a la carte section to Sling TV, though much smaller.
 It does contain both Curiosity Stream ($3/mo) and Docurama ($4.99/mo).
 Live channels include Discovery, the NatGeo channels, Smithsonian Channel, and Animal Planet.

 Curiosity Stream - Samurai Castle